NoorAisha25/KaamPaas/README.md

 ## The Solution

 KaamPaas is a hyperlocal, voice-first marketplace where a plumber, painter, or domestic worker can register and find daily-wage work using their own voice in their own language — no typing required beyond a password.
-Hirers post jobs or search for workers within a real GPS radius (the same `$near` geospatial pattern Uber and Swiggy use), ranked not just by distance but by a transparent trust score built from completed jobs and two-sided ratings.
+Hirers post jobs or search for workers within a real GPS radius, ranked not just by distance but by a transparent trust score built from completed jobs and two-sided ratings.
 Every job that finishes triggers a review from both sides, so reliable behaviour compounds into better visibility over time — the same mechanism that makes ride-hailing and food delivery trustworthy at scale, applied to informal daily-wage work instead.

 ---